wp-plugins/alligator-popup/readme.txt

 Links can be added to pages/posts via a shortcode and will be opened in a popup window.

+## USAGE: ##
+Add a shortcode where you would like the link to the popup to appear within your post or page text.
+The shortcode will be in the format:

+`[popup url="http://cubecolour.co.uk/wp" height="300" width="300"]Link Text[/popup]`

+Put in Your Link Text, url, width & height.
+If no values are given for height and width, defaults of 400px are used.

+## Note: ##
+If you are using any other plugin (or a theme) that uses a shortcode with the name 'popup', you will not be able to use this plugin.

 == Description ==

 This plugin was written in response to a post by a WordPress.org forum user who promised to wrestle an alligator if his problem with creating popups was solved.